wh0else/acme-panos/README.md

 > **Note:** The `HTTPS_INSECURE` variable in `.env` disables TLS verification for both ACME requests and PAN-OS deployment steps.
 Use this only if necessary and only in trusted environments.

+In PAN-OS 9.1+ create a new admin role with API permissions to import and commit.
+Create a user that will only be used for the purpose of deploying certs.
+Assign this user to the role you created.

 ## 2. Run the Required Commands

 Execute the following commands in order: